How to Find Contractors for Your Home's Exterior Finishing

 Portfolio

-- Real photos/videos (not from the internet), work process, close-ups of details (corners, joints).
+- Real photos and videos (not pulled from the internet), the work in progress, and close-ups of the details (corners, joints).

-- Variety of projects and presence of work similar to your project.
+- Variety in their projects and the presence of work similar to yours.

-- Possibility to get addresses of completed projects for external viewing (with permission).
+- The ability to get addresses of completed projects you can view from the outside (with permission).

 Reviews